Last modified: 18 March 2023

 Generally this method works out of the box (filetype.vim

-is over 2300 lines and covers the majority of common files).
+is over 2300 lines and covers most common files).

 ).